 And now, everything in my closet fits me, the Lorie I am today.
 Not when/if I lose 10 pounds and not if I drop a size.
 And just like that, I have dropped a lot of weight, and it feels really good.

 Dinner in a minute?
-Just about with these avocado Quesadillas!
+Just about with these simple vegan black bean Quesadillas!

 Quick weeknight dinners are what I am always happy to find recipes for.
 I have been trying some things with different quesadilla combinations and so now I think I have found my newest obsession in these vegan black bean quesadillas with allllll the avocado.

 Quesadillas are so versatile and they are so much more than chicken and cheese!